 The level of TSF to be charged will be agreed internally by the supervisor, the Director of Studies or Doctoral Training Entity and Doctoral College having regard to the complexity of the student’s proposed research project.
 Where the amount to be charged is greater than the £1,000 pa training support fund given with a University Research Studentship, then the proposed level should be supported by a budget calculation.
 This will be agreed with the student and/or sponsor prior to the offer letter going out.

-At the end of the student’s study, TSF accounts are considered spent.
+At the end of the student’s funded period/study or submission (whichever is the earlier), TSF accounts are considered spent.
 A breakdown of how the funds have been used will not automatically be provided to either a student or a sponsor, if this is requested then the student should ask for this via their faculty finance office team and/or supervisor.
 The only exception is where there is a requirement with a student’s sponsor to account for the actual expenditure incurred as part of the sponsor’s terms and conditions of funding or set out in the contract or other agreement.
 The specific, formal financial claims, reports and statements will be prepared by the Finance Office Studentship team.

 If a student withdraws before the end of the course, the tuition fee will be refunded pro-rata to the length of time of study.
 Any unspent TSF balance will also be refunded unless there is agreement with a sponsor to carry forward such a balance towards funding for a new student.
 Finance Office Studentships will confirm with the Doctoral College and/or Doctoral Training Entity before any refunds are actioned.